mikewaters/drafts-tana-action-v2/README.md

 The Tana Input API v2 adds functionality for saving more types of data and for specifying where data should be saved to.

-Relevant to this Drafts Action, clients can specify where in the Tana Workspace a new node should be placed, as well as specify a hierarchy of content nodes.
+This action allows the user to specify where in the Tana Workspace a new node should be placed.
+Additionally, it allows to specify a hierarchy of content nodes; one of the challenges in converting Markdown documents into Tana, because it is a hierarchical node-based system that does not support Markdown at all, is that you lose informtation about the document structure.
+Additionally, because Tana does not support newlines in any node, the exported drafts frequently look terrible if "squished" into a single Tana node.
 ## Installing
 `TBD`
 This is not yet published to the Drafts Directory.